Tornado outbreak of May 21–24, 1952: May 22

-March 23
+May 23

 A large area of severe weather struck an area from Texas to the west, Michigan to the north, Louisiana to the south and Mississippi to the east.
 A swath of damaging winds struck an area from near Okarche to Cashion, Oklahoma.
 About 100,000 acres of wheat and other small cropland were affected by these winds.
 Severe hail also occurred between Okarche and Seward.
 Total hail loss to crops, including near ripe wheat, was estimated at $2 million.
 Almost every structure in Okarche had hail damage to their roofs, with total damage estimated at $25,000.
 A woman in Cashion was also injured by flying glass.
-In Oklahoma City, a house was struck by lightning with two occupants be injured when it caught fire.
+In Oklahoma City, a house was struck by lightning with two occupants left injured when it caught fire.
 Another house suffered minor damage when it was also struck by lightning.
 Another home was engulfed in flames in Tahlequah when it was struck by lightning, resulting in the deaths of nine children as well as three other injuries.
 Strong straight-line winds damaged an industrial plant on the north side of Magnolia, Arkansas, injuring one person.
 A lightning fatality also occurred in Jackson, Mississippi when a child was struck and killed while riding a bicycle.

-March 24
+May 24

 Lightning from the previous day's storms struck a radio shop in Selina, Kansas, starting a fire which resulted in $330 in damage to the building as well as $1,000 in damage to its contents.
 The only other severe weather reported on this day occurred near Palmyra, Missouri, where hail destroyed crops and damaged roofs, windows, and vehicles.
 The same storm also produced lightning that killed three cows and destroyed a farm outbuilding while damaging another one.